warrior1601/2019_GROUP_33/README.md

     * Commands need to be tailored to match you version of Visual Studio
     * enter command> cmake -G "Visual Studio 15 2017 Win64" ..

-<h4>!!NOTE!!</h4>
+#### !!NOTE!! .bat file for visual stuido is similar to below might not be the same
-    * .bat file for visual stuido is similar to below might not be the same
+##    Microsoft Visual Studio Continued
     * enter command> "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" amd64
     * This sets the PATH for the compiler if you already have this set up in on your system enviroment you may note need to do this
     * enter command> msbuild Computing_Project.sln